joeshirey/SamplesUI/docs/PRD.md

     - A summary of suggested fixes from the LLM.
 - **FR-13:** Users must be able to copy a direct link to the current detail view.

+### 4.5.
+User Interface

+- **FR-14:** The application must include a theme switcher to toggle between a light and dark mode.
+The user's preference should be saved in their browser for future visits.

 ## 5. Non-Functional Requirements

 - **NFR-1: Performance:** The application should load quickly and respond to user interactions within a reasonable time frame.